CostaBru/knapsack/README.md

 - The polynomial time and space algorithm for unbounded subset sum knapsack problem for positive integer and rational numbers.

+- The enhanced exponential implementation of Nemhauser-Ullmann ``NU`` algorithm .

-- The exponential algorithm for unbounded 1-0 knapsack problem for positive integer and rational weights and profits, that performs in polynomial time\space for practical instances;
+- The exponential ``KB`` algorithm for unbounded 1-0 knapsack problem for positive integer and rational weights and profits.

-- The comparison of the Nemhauser-Ullmann ``NU`` Algorithm [12] with new KB 1-0 knapsack algorithm.
+- The comparison of the ``NU`` with new ``KB``.

+- The polynomial hybrid ``KB-NU`` algorithm for unbounded 1-0 knapsack problem  for positive integer and rational weights and profits.

 - The exponential algorithm for ``T`` independent dimensions unbounded 1-0 knapsack problem.
 The counting and non increasing order cases were solved in polynomial time.
-Non exact greedy algorithm was introduced for general case.
+A non exact greedy algorithm was introduced for general case.

 - The ``M`` equal-subset-sum of ``N`` integer number set that is exponential in ``M`` only.